tolicodes/articles/wip/modern-tdd.md

 - Cypress
 - TestCafe

 There are also abstractions on each of these frameworks, which allow you to write the tests in plain English.
-I wrote one such
+I wrote one such framework, [PickleJS](http://picklejs.com)

 An example (using Cypress)

+And abstracted in PickleJS:
 ```
 Feature: Cart Checkout
+	Scenario: I should be able to check out
+		When I click the "Checkout Button"
+		I should be redirected to the "Checkout Screen"

+{

+}
 ```

 ### End to End / Integration Test